Community detection for binary graphical models in high dimension: Introduction

 The matrix $A^N$ defined in \eqref{def:signed_random_enviroment} is a normalized and signed version of $\theta$ in which the entries associated with columns in ${\cal P}_-$ have a negative sign.
-Hence, the columns of $A^N$ carry information about the communities $\mathcal{P}_+$ and $\mathcal{P}_-$.
-The approximation \eqref{eq:theorem:2:1:informal} suggests that the same is true for the columns of the random matrix $\Sigma^{(1)}$ for large values of $N$.
-This motivates us to consider the vector $\sigma^{N}$ defined by, for all $j\in [N]$,
+Hence the columns of $A^N$, and also of $\mathbb{E}[A^N]$, carry information about the communities $\mathcal{P}_+$ and $\mathcal{P}_-$.
+The approximations in \eqref{eq:theorem:2:1:informal} and \eqref{eq:cor:spectral:informal} suggest that the same is true for the columns of the random matrix $\Sigma^{(1)}$ for large values of $N$.